hilodev/NounBase/ReadMe.md

 ﻿# NounBase: a relational token data service

-A lightweight, portable platform, data service library to persist and access nouns by context in .NET Core in an Sqlite file.
+A lightweight, portable platform, data service library to persist and access nouns by context (no formal schema) in .NET Core in an Sqlite file.
 ![Screenshot](TokenModel.png)

 ## Getting Started